-ADA ACCESSIBILITY

-To request ADA Accommodation, contact Water Quality Reception at 360-407-6600 or visit Ecology's ADA Accessibility web page.
-For Relay Services or TTY call 711 or 877-833-6341.

-For document translation services, call Water Quality Reception at 360-407-6600.
-Por publicaciones en espanol, por favor llame Water Quality Reception al 360-407-6600.

 SUMMARY OF PERMIT SUBMITTALS

 Refer to the Special and General Conditions for details on permit report and submittal requirements.
 The text of this permit contains words and phrases in bold and italics.
 These words and phrases are the first usage in the permit and are defined in Appendix A.